chaostoolkit/chaostoolkit-kubernetes/README.md

 #### Specify the Kubernetes context

-Quite often, your Kubernetes configuration contains several entries and you need to define the one to use as a default context when not it isn't explicitely provided.
+Quite often, your Kubernetes configuration contains several entries, and you need to define the one to use as a default context when it isn't explicitly provided.

 You may of course change your default using
 `kubectl config use-context KUBERNETES_CONTEXT` but you can also be explicit